 The measured variables will be the scores from the survey taken, response time, skewness, kurtosis, and the number of scale options utilized.

-A function will also be created, based on these measured variables, to help develop a screening method to identify potential automated survey responses.
+A function will also be created, based on these measured variables, to help develop a screening method to identify potential automated survey responses for part two of the study to determine the rate of automated survey responses.

 Indices (required)